Naif-Ganadily/EE_596_NLP_Project1/README.md

 # EE_596_NLP_Project1
-# Sentiment Analysis with Logistic Regression
+# Sentiment Analysis using Machine Learning and Deep Learning
 ### Prof. Chandra Bhagavatula
 ### Student: Naif A. Ganadily
 This repository contains the implementation of a sentiment analysis model using logistic regression.
 The project is divided into three parts: